-Commitment to our environment
+Our commitment to our environment

 To quote Jane Goodall, the famous primatologist, "You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make."

 It is possible to make small changes to what we do and reduce the impact we have on the environment.
-We can also join in with community actions that protect our beautiful Harbour.
+We can also join in with community actions that protect our beautiful harbour.

 Where did we start?

-The Environment Group developed a Club Policy, to provide the framework to set out how we might go about making these changes and begin the transition.
+The Environment Working Group developed a Club Environmental Policy, to provide the framework to set out how we might go about making these changes and begin the transition.
 The Policy gained universal support from all Club committees and was approved in 2019.

 What are we doing?

-What have we done?
+- What have we done?

-We've organised litter picks of the beach and dinghy park and our instructors make sure the environment is part of the learning for sailors of all ages and abilities.
+We've organised litter picks of the beach and dinghy park and our instructors make sure that the environment is part of the learning for sailors of all ages and abilities.

 Since the outbreak of the pandemic, some of our planned activities have had to go on hold, especially those that involve bringing us together in the clubhouse.
 Instead we have made changes to how we manage all our waste and we've been talking to local sailing clubs how we can work together on the environment.
 As soon as it is safe to do so, we will push ahead with exciting plans to run some events with environmental themes for members.

-We have come a long way in two years and going forward we will need the help of every one of our club members, from our oldest to the youngest, if we are to achieve our environmental goals.
+We have come a long way in 2 years and going forward we will need the help of every one of our members, from our oldest to the youngest, if we are to achieve our environmental goals.
 We are grateful to everyone who has helped, suggested ideas and supported efforts to make ESC sustainable.
 By going green, we will save our blue.

-Links to organisations and individuals we are involved with
+Links to organisations and individuals we are involved with;